310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Uhh, you just said that so casually, you know?!
+Uhh, you just said that so casually, you know!?
 Please don't do anything~ Aren’t we pals from the same club? ♪
 {% endbubble %}

 {% bubble Souma %}